diasvtumane/movie_recommendation/README.md

 4. Docker: For containerized deployment.
 5. Google Cloud: Hosting platform for continuous operation.

+For Telegram you will need to create a bot using @Botfather to get an API

 Why Do I need it?
 I created it because my girlfriend and I always run out of movie ideas.